If you are a citrus fan but live in a cold climate or have a small balcony or patio, then go for these dwarf Lemon Tree Varieties for Containers!

 Why Should You Grow It?

 This plant stays compact, growing upto 4-6 feet in height.
-It’s more cold hardy than many other lemon varieties and can tolerate mild frost and freezing temperatures down to 20 F (-6 C).
+The biggest advantage is it’s more cold-hardy than many other lemon varieties and can tolerate mild frost and freezing temperatures down to 20 F (-6 C).

 2. Ponderosa Lemon